 Bill Easum taught me years ago that transformation in a church has as its starting point spiritual leadership.
 Pastors often struggle to bring together a team of leaders who share two essential characteristics: the gift of leadership, and a personal commitment to a deeper spiritual journey, expressed in the marks of discipleship.

 Jim Collins, in his book Good to Great, lays out the principle of “first who, then what.”
 Great leaders, upon joining a new organization, first concentrate on putting together a leadership team, and then, with that team, cast a vision for the future.
 As he puts it, “You get the right people on the bus, the wrong people off the bus, and the right people in the right seats.
 Only then, do you decide where to drive the bus.”
 Many pastors take the council as a given as the leadership of the church.
 Sadly, many church councils are ill-prepared to discern a vision for the church.
+See more from my day with Jim Collins and 20 mega church leaders here.

 To see a vision before it is created requires conceptual thinking.
 While 80 percent of the population are concrete in their thinking, only 20 percent are conceptual.
 So, you need visionaries to discern a vision.
 One or two concrete thinkers can bog down a visioning process by their inability to see what isn’t there yet.
 The selection process for church council often uses criteria other than the gift of leadership and the commitment to the marks of discipleship.
 The result is a leadership team that might be totally inept at discerning the leading of the Spirit for their congregation.
 So, if you have not gathered a small group of visionary leaders together, get busy, because that is job one.